 Welcome to the American Academy of Pediatrics' home for the latest information and resources on autism for health care professionals and families.
-Many new autism resources are now available and are being featured in April--Autism Awareness Month.
+Many new autism resources are now available.

 Sound Advice on Autism